DravenusRex/stalker-gamma-linux-guide/README.md

 Go to the General tab on untick "Check for updates", this hasn't caused any issues yet, but just in case.
 You can close the settings window now, next you need to tell MO2 where the game executables are.

-In the large drop down menu next to the Play button, click <Edit...>
-Select Anomaly Launcher in the list, for the Binary path, you want to point it to AnomalyLauncher.exe, it will be in the root folder of the game (Anomaly), it will probably take you to the right place by default.
+In the large drop down menu next to the Play button, click "<Edit...>" Select Anomaly Launcher in the list, for the Binary path, you want to point it to AnomalyLauncher.exe, it will be in the root folder of the game (Anomaly), it will probably take you to the right place by default.
 For the Start in path, point it at the folder which AnomalyLauncher.exe is in, you can copy the path you set from above and remove "AnomalyLauncher.exe" from it.
 If you want to configure the other executables, you can do so, they are contained within the bin folder at the root of the game, however it isn't necessary.